The Benefits of Tongue Scraping

 An older study published in the Journal of Clinical Periodontology found that using a tongue scraper for two weeks significantly improved participants’ ability to taste food, especially salt and quinine (which has a bitter flavor).

-How to Do Tongue Scraping
+How to Tongue Scrape

 How Often Should You Scrape Your Tongue?

-Most people prefer to just do tongue scraping in the morning after they brush their teeth.
+Most people prefer tongue scraping in the morning after brushing their teeth.
 It is usually first thing in the morning that we especially notice that unpleasant coating on our tongues.
+Of course, if you prefer to scrape your tongue in the evening, there's no reason not to.

 Choosing a Tongue Scraper